Omaha Emergency Vehicle Accident Attorney

 - Operating a fire engine without properly secured fire apparatuses such as ladders or hitches

 Ambulances are large vehicles that can cause a lot of damage when they collide with a car, motorcycle, bicycle rider, or pedestrian while traveling at high speeds.
 Even when their sirens are on, ambulance drivers must be careful to avoid collisions that may harm other people on the road as well as the patients they are transporting.
-There’s no sense in rushing a patient to the hospital if you cause an accident on your way there.
+There’s no sense in rushing a patient to the hospital if you cause a wreck on your way there.

 Unlike police cars and fire engines that are government vehicles, ambulances are privately owned.
 That means ambulance drivers don’t benefit from the same type of liability protection that government employees have.
 This makes it a lot easier to pursue a lawsuit against a negligent ambulance driver who caused your injuries.